 How Long Does it Take to Become a Labor and Delivery Nurse?

-The minimum amount of time to become a labor and delivery nurse is two years, as that is how long it takes on average to complete an associate’s degree in nursing.
+The minimum time to become a labor and delivery nurse is two years, as that is the average time it takes to complete an associate’s degree in nursing.
 However, a four-year bachelor’s degree is preferred and highly recommended.

 How To Become a Labor and Delivery Nurse – Step-by-Step Guide